vinay-thallam/learn-storybook/README.md

 Snapshot testing refers to the practice of recording the “known good” output of a component for a given input and then flagging the component whenever the output changes in future.

+As it is evident at this commit, the Default story of InboxScreen is failing, because the TaskList has no Redux store to connect to.
+Though we write stories for PureInboxScreen component, its pure ness has been polluted by container-ness of TaskList component.
+Let's fix this story by mocking the redux store provider using decorator in next commit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts